nus-cs2103-AY1920S1/duke/docs/README.md

 #### Start Duke Helpbot

+* Download the Duke Helpbot from [release page](https://github.com/huiminlim/duke/releases/tag/A-Release).

 For Linux,
-* Download the Duke Helpbot from release page.
 * Go to the download location folder.
 You will see the `duke-0.2.0.jar` file.
 * Right click the `duke-0.2.0.jar` file and click on `properties`.
 ![Linux Properties](linux_rightclickpermission.png)
 * Check the `Allow executing file as program` box.
 ![Linux Check](linux_checkpermission.png)
 * Double click the `duke-0.2.0.jar` file to execute the Duke Helpbot GUI.

+For Windows,

+*

 ## Features